tophat/terraform-training/exercises/exercise_5/README.md

-# Excercise 5: AWS Create S3 Resources
+# Exercise 5: AWS Create S3 Resources

-The goal of Excercise 5 is to use terraform module.
+The goal of Exercise 5 is to use a Terraform module.
 A module is a container for multiple resources that are used together.
 We will use the public terraform module called "notify-slack".

-The test passes if the module is succesfully referenced i.e. if terraform creates SNS and lambda.
+The test passes if the module is successfully referenced i.e. if terraform creates SNS and Lambda resources.

 Note: do NOT create the resources manually.

 The Test passes in 4 input variables `slack_channel_name`, `slack_webhook_url`, `slack_username`, `sns_topic_name`